rebecca1230/nyuad-intro-to-im/midtermProject/journal.md

 I wanted to add something quickly before today's class - when a missile hits the shark, the Shark as well as the Missile gets removed from the ```ArrayList```.
 This way, the objects disappear from the game per requirement and increment of score is also triggered.

 ### March 3
 I have completed all the work needed to run the game.
 The Main Menu as well as the Game Over screen looks pretty good.
 One more feature I realized would be great was - recording high scores.
 As the game runs infinitely, the player would now have to beat their own score.
 Fun, right?
 Also, I had to change a couple of audio files to make the game more interesting (especially background music).
-I added a new audio named [New Dawn](https://www.bensound.com/royalty-free-music/track/new-dawn) by Bensound.
 Right now, it looks really cool and I'm very much satisfied with the work.

 Thank you!